nexx512/node-vcontrol/README.md

-# VControl Client
+# VControl

-Vcontrold client to connect to a running [vcontrold](https://github.com/openv/vcontrold) service.
+vcontrold client to connect to a running [vcontrold](https://github.com/openv/vcontrold) service.
 The client can read data from the service by sending a `get` command or write data by sending a `set` command.
 The available commands can be obtained when connecting with telnet to the vcontrold service and send `commands`.